garrandall/popular-music-data/tracks/here-we-go-trina-kelly-rowland.md

 (I can't take this no more)

-Thats why im packin up my jewels
+Thats why I'm packin up my jewels
 Grabbin up my furs
 Ill be back for all my shoes and purses
 Watch me bounce